psaulay/My_Easy_Transfer/README.md

 Based on synyster0fa7x's work.

-5 day project : 1 for discovering µ-MVC / 4 Other for build a website allowing to easily transfer your files ( just like wetransfer site ).
+5 day project : 1 for discovering µ-MVC / 4 Other for build a website allowing to easily transfer your files. ( just like wetransfer site )

-Devellopped with *PierreHermey & Trelanor* (Front) / *DuronStacy & psaulay* (Back).
+Devellopped with PierreHermey & Trelanor (Front) / DuronStacy & psaulay (Back).

 ## Point of exercise :
 We were on a work situation, dealing with a fake customers for build him a file transfer website.

-##Fonctionalities :
+## Fonctionalities :
 - Allow you to easily share you file.
 - You will receive a copy of the sended mail.
 - Avoid the zip problems.
 -Our designer are proud of their logo, please send the some cookies to encourage them. //troll